Do I need to take lots of additional courses to participate in the Honors Program?

 Do I have to commit to completing the entire program?

-No, there are two levels of participation in the Honors Program.
+No, there are three levels of participation in the Honors Program.

 If you complete four units of Elmhurst College Honors course credit with at least one Honors course at the 300/400 level with a grade of B or better, you'll be designated an Honors Program Member upon graduation.